UMWEDU/umw-finaid-sync/_pages/satisfactory-academic-progress.md

 <h3>Transfer Credits:</h3>
 Credits are included in both attempted and completed but the grade doesn’t transfer to UMW and therefore is not used in the calculation of the cumulative GPA.
 <h2>Appeal Process</h2>
 Students are permitted to appeal their financial aid suspension; however, the right to appeal must be based on extraordinary, personal circumstances that contributed to student’s inability to meet the SAP requirements.
+If the initial appeal is approved, appeals for future semesters must be based on a different circumstance as the students previous appeal.
 Acceptable circumstances include:
 <ul>
  	<li>The death of an immediate family member or close relative (i.e. mother, father, grandparent, sibling or immediate family such as a related aunt or uncle)</li>
  	<li>A serious injury or illness of the student which required medical intervention</li>